-(ii) remaini ed by the entity applying paragraph B124, as the sum of the changes in the liability for ng coverage in the year that relate to services for which the entity expects to receive eration.
-Those changes are: 1 insurance service expenses incurred in the period (measured at the amounts expected at the beginning of the period), excluding amounts allocated to the loss component of the liability for remaining coverage; 2 the change in risk adjustment for non-financial risk, excluding changes that adjust the contractual service margin because they relate to future service and amounts allocated to the loss component ie the change caused by the release from risk; and 3 the amount of the contractual service margin recognised in profit or loss in the period. expense for non- loss cor n this example insurance revenue of CU289 is the sum of the insurance service es for the incurred claims for the year of CU400 and the change in the risk adjustment financial risk caused by the release from risk of CU80, minus amounts allocated to the mponent of the liability for remaining coverage of CU191 (CU159 + CU32), ie CU289 = $+ CU80 - CU191$ .
+(ii) analysed by the entity applying paragraph B124, as the sum of the changes in the liability for remaining coverage in the year that relate to services for which the entity expects to receive consideration.
+Those changes are: 1 insurance service expenses incurred in the period (measured at the amounts expected at the beginning of the period), excluding amounts allocated to the loss component of the liability for remaining coverage; 2 the change in risk adjustment for non-financial risk, excluding changes that adjust the contractual service margin because they relate to future service and amounts allocated to the loss component ie the change caused by the release from risk; and 3 the amount of the contractual service margin recognised in profit or loss in the period.
+Thus, in this example insurance revenue of CU289 is the sum of the insurance service expenses for the incurred claims for the year of CU400 and the change in the risk adjustment for non-financial risk caused by the release from risk of CU80, minus amounts allocated to the loss component of the liability for remaining coverage of CU191 (CU159 + CU32), ie CU289 = CU400 + CU80 - CU191.